AdobeDocs/experience-manager-guides.en/help/product-guide/lc-config-guide/guides-scorm-preview-config.md

 ## Update the variable values

 If your requirements change, you can revisit the `GUIDES_SCORM_PREVIEW_CONFIG` variable at any time from the same Configuration tab in Cloud Manager.
-Locate the existing variable and select its **Add/Update** option to open it for editing, then revise the JSON value as needed.
+Locate the existing variable and select its **Add/Update** option to open it for editing, and then revise the value as needed.